stehrn/mood-board/README.md

 ```cmd
 kubectl get configmap mood-service-config -o yaml
 ```
-..although this has a bunch of stuff you don't want to version control (like creationTimestamp), the YAML is easy enough to hand craft though:
+..although this has a bunch of stuff you don't want to version control (like creationTimestamp), the YAML is easy enough to hand craft:

 ```cmd
 apiVersion: v1